rmolinamir/machine-learning-notes/docs/2-unsupervised-learning/3-anomaly-detection/README.md

     - [Multivariate Gaussian Model](#multivariate-gaussian-model)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Anomaly Detection

-Anomaly detection is widely used in monitoring operations such as fraud detection (e.g. ‘has this credit card been stolen?’).
-Given a large number of data points, we may sometimes want to figure out which ones vary significantly from the average.
-For example, in manufacturing, we may want to detect defects or anomalies.
-We show how a dataset can be modeled using a Gaussian distribution, and how the model can be used for anomaly detection.

 ## Problem Motivation